Solutions

 When ChatGPT first saw real adoption across the legal profession, we asked in-house lawyers about their favourite use cases.
 Just over half were either using or planning to use generative AI in their work, but 45 per cent remained reluctant.
 And for valid reasons.
 Many felt that they didn’t have the guardrails needed in place to use it responsibly, and others simply didn’t know enough about how to use it.

-That was That was in 2023, and we’ve been measuring the shift in the work lawyers automate ever since.
+That was in 2023, and we’ve been measuring the shift in the work lawyers automate ever since.
 By 2024, there was already a step change in adoption of AI amongst lawyers.
 Legal teams not using generative AI dropped from 45 per cent to 14 per cent.

 We also had a better understanding of exactly what they were automating, with contract drafting, document summarization, and legal research ranking respectively as the most commonly automated at the time.
+This legal workflow automation continues today.

 Jump forward once more to earlier this year, and almost every in-house lawyer we surveyed said they believed AI would change their job within the next 12 months, with more 90 per cent of in-house lawyers reported using ChatGPT, Claude, or Gemini either daily or weekly.